I set up 1200 Swiss bank accounts. Here’s what I learned

 Opening a Swiss Bank Account

 The key difference?
-You don’t just walk in and open an account like you can in the US, UK, the rest of Europe and Australia.
-You’ll need some additional documents to comply with know-your-client (KYC) regulations.
-Think notarized passport copies, proof of address, and reference letters from trusted professionals like accountants or attorneys.
+You don’t just walk in and open an account like you can in the US, UK, the rest of Europe, and Australia.
+You’ll need additional documents to comply with know-your-client (KYC) regulations—such as notarized passport copies, proof of address, and reference letters from trusted professionals like accountants or attorneys.
 These steps ensure the bank understands the source of your funds and avoids any involvement in illegal activity.

 Another difference is that a bank is not just a place to store money.
 Think of it as a complete money management institution.
-You can hold funds, invest in stock and have your money managed by some of the top money managers in the world.
-This helps ensure you get the maximum return on investment.
-At the same time, you are prioritizing safety and security.
-In our experience, our clients have averaged annual returns of about eight to fifteen percent annually over the long-term in managed investment accounts.
+You can hold funds, invest in stocks, and have your money managed by some of the top money managers in the world.
+In our experience, clients have averaged annual returns of about 8–15% over the long term in managed investment accounts.

 Security, Stability, and the Credit Suisse Story